 The next day I overheard some grown folks talking about it and learned that it was a Ku Klux Klan parade.
 They had snaked their way through Goldsboro and Georgetown, the black communities of Sanford, and ended up downtown on the old air strip on the lakefront.
 There were hundreds of figures draped in long, white robes and sheet-like masks with holes cut out for eyes.
 They wore pointed, white headgear … They gathered around a wooden cross that must have been twenty-five feet tall, which had been doused with kerosene and pitch.
 When it was set on fire, the glow in the sky could be seen for miles around … it happened about the time of the burning of All Souls Catholic Church.”

-He does not mention the Klan in relation to the church burning down in January 1932, but there could have been other Klan parades that Ms. Higgins is referring to in addition to this one that took place in 1924.
+He does not mention the Klan in relation to the church burning down in January 1932, but there could have been another Klan parade that Ms. Higgins remembered.

 Saint James Cathedral 1885-1985 centennial publication with pictorial directory of families.